 Femininity and Mysticism Personified

 Given humanity's history of diminishing and patronizing femininity, it's incredible to see a few of the ways that femininity was reclaimed through mysticism and the natural arts as it manifested in natural materials likes moonstones.
-Whether you're trying to access your dreams easier or just want something beautiful to rest against your collar bone, moonstones can be a lustrous addition to your collections.
+Whether you're trying to access your dreams more easily or just want something beautiful to rest against your collarbone, moonstones can be a lustrous addition to your collections.